alex/what-happens-when/README.rst

   the 'click'.

-- Then the mobile OS notify the current focused application of a click event in one of its GUI elements (which now is the virtual keyboard application buttons)
+- Then the mobile OS notify the current focused application of a click event in one of its GUI elements (which now is the virtual keyboard application buttons).

 - The virtual keyboard can now rises a software interrupt for sending a 'key pressed' message back to the OS.